Wikia/infobox-template-builder/README.md

 # Infobox Template Builder

-At its core, this project is a library for manipulating data structures.
-It's built for creating templates with which Wikia users can build infoboxes.
+This project provides a simple programmatic API for working working with infoboxes.
+It's built for creating schemas with which Wikia users can build infoboxes.
 There's 4 main sections to this application:

 * The template builder core library, including classes for individual node types
 * Serializers for converting data to and from strings